-Once submitted, the requisition is approved first by the Purchasing Coordinator, then Budget Manager, Business Office Manager, and finally, Chief Financial Officer.
-Upon final approval, a signed PO is generated by the Purchasing Office.
-Each PO is uniquely numbered for audit tracking purposes and a pink copy is sent to the Campus. (see PO Approval Process)
+Once submitted, the requisition is approved first by the Purchasing Coordinator, then Budget Manager, and the Chief Financial Officer.
+Upon final approval, a signed PO is generated by the Purchasing Office and can then be printed by the campus. (see PO Approval Process)